-The rules on what you can tow are different depending on when you passed your driving test.
-Your driving licence information will tell you what you’re allowed to tow.
+The rules are different depending on when you passed your driving test, as explained below.

 If you passed your test BEFORE 1 January 1997